County Galway Ireland · Co. Galway · Bealadangan Save · Share

 By train

 No train.
-Nearest station is Galway.
-From Galway, car or bus west.
+The nearest station is Galway (Ceannt).
+From Galway, continue by car or the Connemara bus.

 By air

-Ireland West Airport (Knock) is 2h by car.
-Shannon is 2h 30m.
-Galway is 45 min.
+Ireland West Airport (Knock) is about 2 hours by car.
+Shannon is around 2h 30m.
+Galway city is about an hour east.